turingschool/portfolios/students/1806-front/kevin-simpson/KEVIN-SIMPSON-M4.md

 Pitch Battles is a desktop web application built in React that is designed as a training tool for musicians to practice and learn reading pitches on the staff.
 The Pitch Battles experience is entirely gamified using 90s-era 16-bit art assets, account tracking with personal performance evaluation and achievements, global leaderboards, and class-based comparison and tracking tools for music teachers to see how their students are doing.
 I worked incredibly hard on this project, and I am extremely proud of how it turned out.

 (evaluation comments)
+It's real good!

 (evaluation scores)
+A+

 (feedback to me)
+Using SASS/SCSS would have probably saved me a bit of time with vendor prefixes.

 ## D: Community Participation